-The 2017 Finger Lakes Social Entrepreneurship Institute is taking place November 10-12th at Cornell University and the Greater Ithaca Activities Center in Ithaca, NY.
+The 2017 Finger Lakes Social Entrepreneurship Institute took place November 10-12th at Cornell University and the Greater Ithaca Activities Center in Ithaca, NY.

-The institute features tools that are essential to the success of a social venture, keynote talks, presentations by inspiring and innovative social entrepreneurs, one-on-one coaching, and field trips to local social ventures.
+The institute features tools essential to the success of a social venture, keynote talks, presentations by inspiring and innovative social entrepreneurs, one-on-one coaching, and field trips to local social ventures.
 The institute supports new and experienced social entrepreneurs with valuable knowledge, training, and a community of like-minded individuals who are committed to creating economies that are ecologically sound and socially just.

-We’re very excited that Matthew Stinchcomb, VP at Etsy.com (one of a very small number of publicly traded b-corps) and Founder/Executive Director of the Good Work Institute in the Hudson Valley is offering the keynote address on November 10, 5:30pm in the Africana Studies and Research Center at Cornell University.
-The title of his talk is “Less Bad Isn’t Good Enough: Doing the Good Work to Build a Regenerative Future.
-This talk is free and open to the public.
+We were excited to host keynot speaker Matthew Stinchcomb, VP at Etsy.com (one of a very small number of publicly traded b-corps) and Founder/Executive Director of the Good Work Institute in the Hudson Valley.
+The title of his talk was “Less Bad Isn’t Good Enough: Doing the Good Work to Build a Regenerative Future.